PA Act 33 of 2008 Child Fatality/Near Fatality Review Teams

 - Recommendations for reducing the likelihood of future child fatality or near fatality resulting from child abuse.

-The DPW report must be made available to
+The Pa.
+DHS report must be made available to

 - The CFNF review team